First of all, CONGRATULATIONS! You're taking a wonderful step to getting your health on track!

 Your adjustment is affecting your nervous system, right?
 That's what we talk about all the time.
 And when you flip the switch for your nervous system into the "on" position, it's going to probably realize that it needs to detox some of the stress (of all kinds) from your system.
 Help it out by flushing your system out with water to move that detox process along.

 4. ICE IS NICE

 While it's not common, some patients do get sore following their adjustment.
-All that's happening here is like if you go to the gym for the first time in a long time- your body is making changes when we adjust it, and soreness is your body's way of telling you it's changing.
-If you are one of those who do get sore, it's ok!
+All that's happening here is as if you go to the gym for the first time in a long time- your body is making changes when we adjust it, and soreness is your body's way of telling you it's changing.
+If you are one of those few who do get sore, it's OK!
 Just put some ice on the area that feels sore.
 We recommend 15 minutes on, and at least an hour off for as many rounds as you would like.

 5. COMMUNICATION IS KEY

 We love to know the changes that are going on in your body.
 Some changes are subtle, some are profound; some are expected, and some seem completely unrelated.
 But it's always so amazing to see the power that your body has with a fully-functioning nervous system!
 If you notice any changes in your body as you progress through care, please share it with us during your visits!